mikaelvesavuori/example-aws-stream-data-to-events/README.md

 ## Configuration

+**Before making any changes to names and such, please do a "find-all" in the repo to find references to any values you might want to change.** Search especially for `123412341234` and replace it with your AWS account number.

-You should take a look at the Terraform modules (under `ingest/infra/`) and see that any settings, values, and regions are correct and/or optimized for your needs. **Before making any changes to names and such, please do a "find-all" in the repo to find references to any values you might want to change.**
+You should take a look at the Terraform modules (under `ingest/infra/`) and see that any settings, values, and regions are correct and/or optimized for your needs.

 Also, if you're not using Terraform Cloud, remove the `cloud` block from `ingest/infra/main.tf`.